 The next ship built in the Black Sea, Tri Sviatitelia, was a derivative of Navarin,2 sharing largely the same layout, although not the unusual funnel arrangement.
 12"/40 guns were introduced, as well as the first use of Harvey armor on a Russian battleship.

 As the Gangut approached completion, another ship had to be laid down to keep the New Admiralty Yard busy.
 Senior Russian naval officers were asked for their opinions on what new ship we needed to be.
 The results were predictable.
 Some officers wanted more heavy guns, some more light guns, some less armor and more speed, and some more armor.
 And one Admiral wanted cruisers, and thought that the ram would still be the decisive weapon.
 Somehow, the Russian constructors sorted through all of this, and the resulting ship, Sisoi Velikii, another low-freeboard Navarin derivative3 was one of the most egregious examples of poor construction I've ever run across.
-A failure to order vital components, stem- and sternposts, rudder frame and propeller shaft brackets, went unnoticed for months.
+A failure to order vital components such as the stem- and sternposts, rudder frame and propeller shaft brackets, went unnoticed for months.
 Design tinkering, including replacing barbette mounts with turrets, didn't help things, and the necessary drawing changes delayed the ship even further.
 She suffered from defective steering gear, and her trials were rushed due to international tension.
 Service revealed more problems, including bad seals on watertight doors and hatches, leaky gunports, and a gap an inch wide between the upper edge of the armored belt and the side of the ship.4 A turret explosion off Crete during her first cruise did nothing to help the ship's reputation.

 By 1890, experience from the first of the new battleships was starting to filter back to the design offices, and was reflected in the first multi-ship class in the Baltic, the Poltavas.
 The design was loosely based on the American Indiana class, with turrets on the upper deck for the 8" secondary guns.
 While under construction, these were replaced by 6" QF guns, and the guns converted from barbettes to turrets.
 The guns, the new 12"/40 caliber, had a tendency to jam due to excessive recoil when fired with full charges.
 The ships had two different sizes of torpedo tubes, 4 15" above-water tubes and 2 18" underwater ones.
 Each ship of the class had a different type of armor.
 Petropavlovsk had plain nickel steel, Sevastopol had Harvey armor, and Poltava had Krupp armor.
 All of it was imported, as Russian production capacity was inadequate to meet demands.